February 3, 2017

 On December 8, 2016 the Pennsylvania Department of Environmental Protection (DEP) published a presentation on the state’s proposed “Methane Reduction Strategies for Natural Gas Operations” prepared by DEP’s Air Quality Technical Advisory Committee.

-The presentation identifies rich and lean burn stationary natural gas-fired spark ignition engines as being among methane reduction sources included in a proposed update of its current general permit (GP-5) for sources at natural gas compression, processing, and transmission facilities.
+The presentation identifies rich and lean burn stationary natural gas-fired spark ignition engines as being among methane reduction sources included in a proposed update of its current general permit (GP-5) for sources at natural energy infrastructure, processing, and transmission facilities.

 It also lists stationary natural gas-fired spark ignition engines among sources for which DEP proposes to develop a new General Permit for new or modified unconventional well sites and remote pigging stations (GP5A).